Thank you for your interest in a career with Sparrow!

 Students in their 1st or 2nd year of school may be able to join us for singular opportunities, such as project installs or photo shoots, when we have them available.
 If you are a 1st or 2nd year student, you’re welcome to contact us to express interest.

-Good interior design isn’t just working with beautiful things
+Good interior design isn’t just about your passion or about working with beautiful things

-You might be surprised to know our principal designer/owner’s BA is not in interior design.
-But she worked hard and received no favors to get where she is.
-As she likes to say, when she started even with “some experience, the passion and an eye,” she was not hirable (and she has the “no’s” to prove it).
+You might be surprised to know our principal designer/owner’s degree is not in interior design.
+But she worked hard and charted her own course to get where she is.
+When she decided she wanted to be a designer, even with “some experience, the passion and an eye,” she was not hirable (and she has the “no’s” to prove it).
 It took her a lot of initiative, time, and learning—she enrolled in design training, drafting courses and certification programs, all done before and after work hours while at another job (and with young kids).
-She read countless design and construction books and immersed herself in the world of design, just to give her a foundation to build from.
+She read countless design and construction books, studied design history and immersed herself in the world of design, just to give her a foundation to build from.
+From there, she took on small projects for free and eventually her own remodel investment projects—all before ever stepping foot into the field formally.
+It was a long road and a labor of love.

 Without a doubt, experience is the best teacher, but any designer you approach for a job will expect you to already have applicable knowledge and skills.
 But if this is truly your dream, don’t give up!